Comparator: Op-amp voltage comparator

 An operational amplifier (op-amp) has a well balanced difference input and a very high gain.
 This parallels the characteristics of comparators and can be substituted in applications with low-performance requirements.

 A comparator circuit compares two voltages and outputs either a 1 (the voltage at the plus side) or a 0 (the voltage at the negative side) to indicate which is larger.
 Comparators are often used, for example, to check whether an input has reached some predetermined value.
 In most cases a comparator is implemented using a dedicated comparator IC, but op-amps may be used as an alternative.
 Comparator diagrams and op-amp diagrams use the same symbols.

-Figure 1 above shows a comparator circuit.
-Note first that the circuit does not use feedback.
-The circuit amplifies the voltage difference between Vin and VREF, and it outputs the result at Vout.
+A simple comparator circuit made using an op-amp without feedback simply heavily amplifies the voltage difference between Vin and VREF and outputs the result as Vout.
 If Vin is greater than VREF, then voltage at Vout will rise to its positive saturation level; that is, to the voltage at the positive side.
 If Vin is lower than VREF, then Vout will fall to its negative saturation level, equal to the voltage at the negative side.

 In practice, this circuit can be improved by incorporating a hysteresis voltage range to reduce its sensitivity to noise.
-The circuit shown in Figure 1, for example, will provide stable operation even when the Vin signal is somewhat noisy.

-This is because of the difference in characteristics of an operational amplifier and comparator, using an operational amplifier as a comparator presents several disadvantages as compared to using a dedicated comparator.
+Because of the difference in characteristics of an operational amplifier and comparator, using an operational amplifier as a comparator presents several disadvantages as compared to using a dedicated comparator.